History of Poland (1939–1945): Collaboration with the occupiers

 In occupied Poland, there was no official collaboration at either the political or economic level.
 The occupying powers intended permanent elimination of Polish governing structures and ruling elites and therefore did not seek this kind of cooperation.
 The Poles were not given positions of significant authority.
 The vast majority of the prewar citizenry collaborating with the Nazis came from the German minority in Poland, the members of which were offered several classes of the German Volksdeutsche ID.
 During the war, there were about 3 million former Polish citizens of German origin who signed the official Deutsche Volksliste.

-Depending on a definition of collaboration (and of a Polish citizen, including the ethnicity and minority status considerations), scholars estimate the number of "Polish collaborators" at around several thousand in a population of about 35 million (that number is supported by the Israeli War Crimes Commission).
+Depending on a definition of collaboration (and of a Polish citizen, including the ethnicity and minority status considerations), scholars estimate the number of "Polish collaborators" at around several thousand in a population of about 35 million.
 The estimate is based primarily on the number of death sentences for treason by the Underground court of the Polish Underground State.
 The underground courts sentenced 10,000 Poles, including 200 death sentences.
 John Connelly quoted a Polish historian (Leszek Gondek) calling the phenomenon of Polish collaboration "marginal" and wrote that "only relatively small percentage of Polish population engaged in activities that may be described as collaboration when seen against the backdrop of European and world history".
 Some researchers give much higher numbers of collaborators, especially when it comes to denouncing Jews.

 In October 1939, the Nazis ordered a mobilization of the prewar Polish police to the service of the occupational authorities.
 The policemen were to report for duty or face the death penalty.
 The so-called Blue Police was formed.
 At its peak in 1943, it numbered around 16,000.
 Its primary task was to act as a regular police force and to deal with criminal activities, but they were also used by the Germans in combating smuggling and patrolling the Jewish ghettos.
 Many individuals in the Blue Police followed German orders reluctantly, often disobeyed them or even risked death acting against them.
 Many members of the Blue Police were double agents for the Polish resistance; a large percentage cooperated with the Home Army.
 Some of its officers were ultimately awarded the Righteous Among the Nations awards for saving Jews.
 However, the moral position of Polish policemen were often compromised by a necessity for cooperation, or even collaboration, with the occupier.
 According to Timothy Snyder, acting in their capacity as a collaborationist force, the Blue Police may have killed more than 50,000 Jews.
 The police assisted the Nazis at tasks such as rounding up Poles for forced labor in Germany.